 Connect with a community of like-minded peers dedicated to top quality research and practice.

 Participate in our email list and check out the conversations on Facebook, Twitter and LinkedIn that feature employment, funding, conference and journal alerts as well as a forum to discuss relevant issues.

 Present your research and/or attend our symposiums, invited talks, and poster sessions at the APA Annual Convention each August.

 Gain leadership and networking opportunities through participation in division committees.

 Get involved in interest groups for each of our four membership interest areas (Environmental, Conservation, Ecopsychology, and Population).

-You do not need to be a member of APA to join Division 34
+You do not need to be a member of APA to join Div.
+34.

-Membership fees are $15 per year.
+Membership fees are $25 per year for Members, Associates, Fellows and Professional Affiliates.
+Fees are $15 per year for Student Affiliates.
 If you are a member of APA, you will be billed through APA.
-If you are a non-member, then you will be billed directly by Division 34.
+If you are a non-member, then you will be billed directly by Div.
+34.

-You can also join the Society for Environmental, Population, and Conservation Psychology (Division 34) directly through APA by completing their Online Division Membership Application used for several divisions.
+You can join the Society for Environmental, Population, and Conservation Psychology directly through APA by completing their online division membership application used for several divisions.
 While membership in APA helps the society because APA helps our division, you do not need to be a member of APA to belong to the society.
 On the APA application form you will be asked to register with APA to join the division.
-This is NOT a membership to APA.
+This is not a membership to APA.
 It allows APA to assist us in our membership processing.